AvaAvarai/DCVis/README.md

 ## Software Features

+DCVis offers a robust suite of tools for visualizing and analyzing multidimensional numerical data.
+Here's what you can do with DCVis:

+### Visualization

-- Visualize multi-dimensional numerical data (.csv or .txt file) in 2D visualizations using OpenGL.
+- **2D Visualizations**: Utilize OpenGL to render multidimensional numerical data from .csv or .txt files.
-- Plot can be interacted with through panning, zooming, color and transparency selection, and interactive point selection.
+- **Interactive Plotting**: Engage with plots through panning, zooming, and selecting different color and transparency options.
+- **Dynamic Visualization**: Reorder or invert axes to uncover patterns in n-D data, enhancing visual exploration.

+### Data Interaction

-- Data may be highlighted with dual-right click clipping, analyzed, and exported or hidden for further analysis.
+- **Clipping Tools**: Use dual-right click clipping to highlight, analyze, export, or hide data for detailed analysis.
-- Classification rules can be built from clipped cases.
-- Axes can be reordered or inverted to further find n-D data patterns.
+- **Point Selection**: Interactively select points or samples directly on the plot for detailed examination.

+### Classification and Analysis

-- For building visual machine learning models using rules-based classification.
-Combining and chaining rules to produce classifiers for future data.
+- **Rule-Based Classification**: Construct visual machine learning models by creating and combining classification rules.
+- **Enhanced Learning Models**: Improve supervised learning classifiers using interactive tools and synthetic data generation.

+### Customization

-- Background, class, and axes colors are each configurable.
+- **Configurable Display**: Customize background, class, and axes colors to suit different visualization needs.
-- Axes, points, and connecting lines can be shown or hidden.
-- Trace mode alternates colors for visual tracing.
+- **Visibility Toggles**: Show or hide axes, points, connecting lines, and other elements to focus on relevant data.
+- **Trace Mode**: Use alternating colors to trace data points across different visualization schemes.

+### User Interface Enhancements

+- **Interactive UI Elements**: Easily manage data and visualization settings with intuitive controls and UI elements.
+- **Hotkeys and Shortcuts**: Access frequently used functions quickly with keyboard shortcuts.

+These features are designed to facilitate an interactive, user-friendly experience for both novice and expert users, making complex data analysis more accessible and efficient.

 ## Controls